 How to get to Haida Gwaii

-Haida Gwaii is accessible by ferry or by airplane.
+Haida Gwaii is accessible by ferry or by aeroplane.

 Flights to Haida Gwaii include floatplanes from Prince Rupert to Masset and Sandspit.
-Vancouver to Haida Gwaii flights arrive daily at Skidegate.
+Vancouver to Haida Gwaii flights arrives daily at Skidegate.

 It’s a scenic 11/2-hour flight.
 Charter flights cater for Haida Gwaii tours from Vancouver and Grande Prairie (Alberta) during the summer months.